Michael Jordan was ‘horrible player’ and ‘horrible to play with,’ says former Chicago Bulls teammate Scottie Pippen - Local News 8

 “LeBron will be the greatest statistical guy to ever play the game of basketball,” Pippen said.
 “And there’s no comparison to him.
 None.
 So does that make him the greatest player to ever play the game?”

-Pippen, a Hall of Famer, hasn’t been afraid of expressing his feelings towards Jordan in the past too.
+Pippen, a Hall of Famer, hasn’t been afraid of expressing his feelings towards Jordan in the past either.

 Shortly after the release of “The Last Dance,” Pippen said he “was nothing more than a prop” in the 10-part docuseries.